 Likewise, if the handler was only looking after the dog, he or she can also be held liable, since the term “owner” can also mean an individual who is harboring, possessing, or having custody of a pet.

 This Act Supports Euthanasia

 If a dog has severely injured an individual and poses a major safety risk, the judge of any Georgia superior court can order the euthanasia of the animal.
 In addition, if a dog has inflicted a serious injury to an individual on more than one occasion, the pet can also be euthanized.

 Nonetheless, the owner of the dog has the opportunity to prevent the euthanasia of their pet in a court hearing.
 Some pet owners may add that their animal was provoked in the act of trespassing, which resulted in a dangerous attack.
 This is a valid argument is supported by the law if the pet owner can prove his or her case.

 Still, according to Georgia law, children under a certain age are completely immune to ordinary trespassing violations.

 Overall, the Georgia Responsible Dog Owner Act outlines the basic rights of the general public in the event of a dog attack.
 It is important to understand the full extent of this law, especially if you are the victim of a vicious dog attack.

-For more information, speak to our dog bite lawyers now.
+For more information, speak to our personal injury lawyers in Atlanta now.